-Experience Egypt at Eid, then dive the fantastic Red Sea!
+Experience the wonders of Ancient Egypt, then dive the fantastic Red Sea!

 "All Egypt is the gift of the Nile." - Herodotus

-Travel with us to experience Egypt in comfort and style!
+Travel with us to experience Egypt in comfort, safety, and style!

 - The Great Pyramids of Cheops (Khufu) – The Great Pyramid is situated in Giza and is one of the Seven Wonders on the World.
 Cheops, the second Pharaoh of the IVth Dynasty, built it.
 It once rose to a height of 146 meters.
 Owing to natural wear and tear, however, its present height is 137 m.